RadioGyan.com completed a year in June 2019 (3rd June 2019 to be precise)!

 RadioGyan: the Efforts:

-- Writing a single post on the website requires hours of efforts.
+- Writing a single post on the website requires hours of effort.
 For eg., the FRCR blog currently has more than 7000 words.
 It took more than a month to compile and multiple email communications.

 - Images need to be optimized to make sure that webpages load fast.